CENG501-Projects/CENG501-Spring2022/Project_Germen/Readme.md

 Its unique property of implicit regularization with weight option limitation can regularize it to not converge to minimums.

+**Future Work**

+In a network where weights are constrained, when a weight hits its maximum/minimum and if the gradient is steep, trying to push the weight even higher/lower network has to search for the solution in other weights on the error signal that are not in their maximum/minimum value.
+This is a neat way to push optimization from weight to weight combinations.
+However, this could make the network slow to adapt, even limited to certain solutions.

+Discretely increased/decreased, not bounded weights can be used to solve this.
+Much like initializing possible weights, a discrete increase/decrease rate and accumulated gradient threshold to increase/decrease weight's value can be initialized per weight.
+In this way, if the gradient accumulation is not large enough, in other words, smaller than the threshold, the network has to search for weight combinations; however, when gradient accumulation passes the threshold, the weight's value is increased/decreased.
+As a result, Creating semi-constrained weights and an unconstrained network.
+The model can be called an infinite slotted machine.

 # Contact